Visiting Disney World in 2026 - Tower of Terror in Hollywood Studios | Magic in the Planning

 |

-Along with new attractions, visitors can look forward to the return of ticketed holiday events at Magic Kingdom and the continuation of popular Epcot festivals.
-As you begin to plan your trip, keep an eye out for more details and announcements as Disney starts unveiling what we can expect in the coming year!
+In addition to new attractions, guests can look forward to the return of ticketed holiday events at Magic Kingdom and the continuation of popular Epcot festivals.
+As you start planning your trip, keep an eye out for new announcements and updates as Disney shares more details about what’s in store for Disney World in 2026.

 *This post may contain affiliate links.
 Click here to read my full disclosure policy.